'Capital of Europe'

 A multicultural city

 With a population of just over a million people, Brussels is by no means a sprawling metropolis and remains conveniently ‘small' and accessible.
 But with more than a third of its inhabitants from outside of Belgium, it's a vibrant and cosmopolitan city with a truly international feel.
-In the city itself and within our international student body, you will meet people from a variety of backgrounds.

-Want to keep up-to-date with what's going on?
+Want to keep up to date with what's going on?
 Bulletin online is a great way to find out what's happening in and around the city.

 History and heritage